Board of Directors

 Katy is a project manager at UnitedHealthcare.
 She received a MBA from Hamline University and a BA in Social Work, Sociology, and American Sign Language from the University of Minnesota.
 She participated in the Service Learning House as a freshman and has volunteered in various capacities since.
 Katy was interested in serving on a Board again and knew that Open Your Heart was the perfect choice.

 Jake Peterson joined the Board of Directors in 2014 after learning about and being inspired by the positive, constructive work Open Your Heart does for those in need around Minnesota.
 Jake earned his undergraduate degree in political science and legal studies from Hamline University in 2008 and graduated from the University of Iowa College of Law in 2011.
 Jake works as an attorney at McKinnis & Doom, P.A. in Cambridge, Minnesota.

 In addition to offering important legal, business, and professional insight to the Board, Jake brings a deep motivation for helping less fortunate people secure basic resources like food and housing.

 Susan joined the board in 2015 and is honored to be part of such a vibrant organization.
 She is a CPA, (inactive) with a degree from the University of Wisconsin-Eau Claire.
-Currently, she is the Vice President of Sales Operations at Vascular Solutions.
 Susan is currently volunteering with several organizations and is looking forward to utilizing her skills to aid those in need of food and shelter.
 She and her husband currently live in Plymouth, MN.

 Angela is a Quality Improvement Specialist with Nexus Youth and Family Services.
 She spent four years working within Child Welfare in New York City before returning back to Minnesota.